rohit-kandelkar/R_projects/README.md

 # R_projects
 Author: Rohit Kandelkar

 This repository will include all my projects in which R language is used.
-Please don't misuse my content for your own benefit, instead watch and learn and try to make your own projects by referring mine.
+Learn and try to make your own projects by referring mine.
 Happy Learning.